Father Winter seems to have settled in, giving us a taste of his lower temperatures and rainy days.

 Here for the brekky

-One of the newer kids on the block, The Fainting Goat is your go-to for pizzas by the foot (they’ve got seven on the menu, including the ones at the top) and the premium beers or ciders on tap.
-If your group is on the larger size, the Goat also has bar snacks and sizeable sharing boards to pass around the table.
+This is your go-to for gourmet pizzas by the foot (they’ve got seven on the menu) and the premium beers or ciders on tap.
+If your group is on the larger size, the Goat also has snackilicious bar snacks and amazing sharing boards to pass around the table.

 Hearty roasty things

-Of course Hennessy’s serves up an Irish coffee, but you can’t go wrong with their Sunday roasts or Beef & Guinness Pie filled with prime New Zealand beef braised in Guinness, plus vegetables and onions, brought together with a rich gravy and topped with mash and cheese.
+Of course Hennessey’s serves up an Irish coffee, but first, start with their Sunday roasts or Beef & Guinness Pie filled with prime New Zealand beef braised in Guinness, plus vegetables and onions, brought together with a rich gravy and topped with mash and cheese.
 Sláinte!